scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 ![Gloo as Ingress](/assets/gloo_as_ingress.png)

-Each Ingress manifest includes an annotation that specifies that indicates which Ingress controller should manage that Ingress instance.
-For example, to have [Solo.io](https://solo.io) [Gloo](https://gloo.solo.io) manage an Ingress, you could specify the following.
-Note the annotation `kubernetes.io/ingress.class: gloo`.
+Each Ingress manifest includes an annotation that indicates which Ingress controller should manage that Ingress resource.
+For example, to have [Solo.io](https://solo.io) [Gloo](https://gloo.solo.io) manage a specific Ingress resource, you would specify the following.
+Note the included annotation `kubernetes.io/ingress.class: gloo`.

 ```yaml
 apiVersion: extensions/v1beta1